XianFaKevin/sample9527/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample tutorial for the Ruby on Rails Tutorial.
+This is the sample project for a Twitter-like web application following the Ruby on Rails Tutorial.